 The incentive for the employer to pay more money to the employee is that the employer avoids having to go through the redundancy procedure.
 The incentive for the employee is the extra compensation they will receive.

-If you refuse the settlement agreement and your employer makes you redundant, you will still receive certain minimum payments.
+If you refuse the settlement agreement and your employer makes you redundant, you will still receive certain minimum payments in a redundancy package.
 These include:

 A redundancy payment